DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 ![A PIDS with 4 arrivals, text are now spaced correctly](./img/JCM_JS_PIDS_Tutorial_v0.8.png)

 Much better!
 The last thing we have to deal with is handling different languages.
-Currently it's just displayed with everything including the pipe character, which is used by MTR as a way to split languages apart.
+Currently it's just displayed with everything including the pipe character, which is used by the MTR mod as a way to split languages apart.

 To cycle the string, we can wrap our destination string with the `TextUtil.cycleString(str)` function.